ckuelker/quick-guide-en-us/DevOps/Network/infiniband.md

 that also Oracle created its own version of InfiniBand switch units and server adapter chips.

-Mellanox IB host adapters work with major Linux distributions: RHEL, SLES and Debian, but some might have better support than others for proprietary add-ons.
+Mellanox IB host adapters work with all major Linux distributions: RHEL, SLES and Debian, but some may have better support for proprietary add-ons than others.

-Infiniband,  promoted by the InfiniBand Trade Association, is competing with other network interconnects like Fibre Channel, Intel Omni-Path as well as Ethernet.
+InfiniBand, promoted by the InfiniBand Trade Association, competes with other network interconnects such as Fibre Channel, Intel Omni-Path, and Ethernet.

-The following tests have been performed on Debian and/or CentOS with Mellanox host adapters.
+The following tests were performed on Debian and/or CentOS with Mellanox host adapters.

 ## Install The Software